1. Make sure Chapter 13 is the right choice.

 4. Gauge your income.

 Your income must cover your monthly living expenses, all of the debt you’re required to pay in your plan, and the value of the nonexempt property you plan to keep.
 If you don't have enough income, the court won’t let you proceed.
 See Your Obligations Under a Chapter 13 Bankruptcy Plan.

 Once you've determined that you qualify, you must enter all of your financial data on official bankruptcy forms and draft your repayment plan.
 (To learn more, see Completing the Bankruptcy Forms.)

-Within a few weeks after you file, you'll meet with the trustee at the courthouse to review your forms and your plan.
-Creditors may also attend this meeting, and may ask you questions or perhaps negotiate the terms of your plan.
-Shortly after this meeting (perhaps even the same day) you will attend a confirmation hearing at which the bankruptcy judge will decide whether to confirm your plan.
-Creditors can raise objections to your plan at this hearing, and the judge will rule on them.
-(To learn more about the hearings, see The Bankruptcy Case: Process & Procedures.)
+Within a few weeks after you file, you'll meet with the bankruptcy trustee appointed to administer your case at the 341 meeting of creditors.
+The trustee will review your identification, official forms, repayment plan, and supporting documentation.
+Creditors can also attend this meeting to ask questions (but rarely do).
+Shortly after this meeting, you or your attorney will attend a confirmation hearing at which the bankruptcy judge will decide whether to approve (confirm) your plan.
+Beforehand, a creditor can object by filing an opposition with the court.
+After reviewing written objections and considering any arguments presented at the hearing, the judge will decide whether to confirm the plan.
+(To learn more about the hearings, see Bankruptcy Procedures.)

 You must start to make payments according to your repayment plan within 30 days.
-You may have to go back to court if any problems arise during your case.
-If you miss payments, your case will be dismissed.
+If you miss payments, the court will dismiss your case.

-If you complete your plan, making all the payments until the plan is finished, you will get your bankruptcy discharge.
-The discharge relieves you of any legal obligation for any unpaid balance on the unsecured debts listed in the plan.
+After completing your plan, you’ll get your bankruptcy discharge.
+The discharge relieves you of the obligation to pay any unpaid balance on qualifying unsecured debts (some unsecured debts, such as student loan balances, won’t be discharged).
 As long as you've paid the amount you promised in the plan, you're done.
 Congratulations!
-This is what it's all about.